BartoszDabek/bdabek.pl/posts/personal-goals/short-notes/2019_short_notes.md

 21/09/2019
 ---
 Today I prepared a lunch for my parents.
 It was chicken with rice and vegetables.
 Quite tasty but I know I could prepare something better 😃😃.

+22/09/2019
+---
+Ahh... it was a great Sunday!
+The weather outside was quite nice, if we look at it almost the end of September 😮!
+I was in the church in the morning and evening - it was a good time.
+In addition I cycled 20 km - just for relax 😄😄.

+23/09/2019
+---
+Today I found out that one of my friends got engaged 😲!
+His fiancee is really beautiful and I think she will be a wonderful wife.
+I wish them all the best!
+He really deserved it 👫.

+24/09/2019
+---
+Another wonderful day!
+Today I met my good friend.
+We talked for 2 hours and then I went on a swimming pool with my cousin 🏊.
+Mainly we used only sauna for relax 🧖.
+I really missed it 😍.

+25/09/2019
+---
+Now I understand why programmers hate meetings...😡.
+Today I had 5 hours of meetings 🤯🤯and to be honest there was a MAXIMUM 1 hour of useful information there!!
+Then I had a strange headache all day 😥.
+Next time I'll take the phone and go for a walk during these meetings..

+26/09/2019
+---
+It was a good day though.
+I don't feel as much motivated as at the beginning of this week.
+I don't know what is wrong 😰.
+Maybe it's because in next week I have to move to live in Bialystok (studies) ❓❔

+27/09/2019
+---
+I think it was another good day in my life 👍.
+I've worked a lot today but I belive that all my efforts will eventually pay off 💲💲💲(they already do).
+I ran 3 km today - just to relax and organize everything in my head 🏃👟.

+28/09/2019
+---
+Today I finally met with my best friend.
+We cycled about 20~km and talked at that time 🚴👍.
+I really enjoy moments like these! 😉😉